focai-acc/focElizaRFC/README.md

 AI agents will drive advancements in verifiable computation, with TEE being the most viable short-term solution.
 Previously, TEE was used in specific blockchain components, such as the MEV execution environment of Flashbots.
 Now, it will become the preferred execution environment for AI agents.
 Designing TEE components tailored to AI agents will enhance their verifiability, establishing the foundation for trustless collaboration.

 V1 will explore the following concepts:

-- **TEE Execution Environment**: AI agents will operate within a TEE environment to achieve initial verifiability.
+- **TEE**: AI agents will operate within a TEE environment to achieve codebase verifiability.
 - **Verifiable Logs**: Every action performed by the AI agent will be signed and stored as verifiable logs, allowing third parties to understand what the AI agent has executed.
 - **Verifiable States**: The AI agent's operational state will be verifiable by third parties, similar to the world state of a smart contract, enabling visibility into assets, smart contracts, or other data controlled by the AI agent.
 - **zk Components**: Introducing components like zkTLS to enhance the verifiability of AI agents and address certain limitations of TEE environments.

+With these functionalities implemented, AI agents will achieve a level of verifiability similar to that of smart contracts.
+External parties will be able to verify the code version it runs (equivalent to code hash in smart contracts), execution logs (equivalent to receipts in smart contracts), runtime state (equivalent to the world state in smart contracts), and trusted interactions with external entities (equivalent to verifying off-chain data in smart contracts).